Brazil Mato Grosso do Sul

 The mouth of the undescribed Spring Water Bristlenose Pleco (Ancistrus sp.
 Rio Fomoso)

-A semi adult Two Spotted Pike Cichlid (Crenicichla lepidota) in a field of Stargrass (Heteranthera zosterifolia).
+A semi adult Two Spotted Pike Cichlid Saxatilia lepidota (Formerly Crenicichla lepidota) in a field of Stargrass (Heteranthera zosterifolia).

 Piraputanga (Brycon hilarii) eating a fruit that hit the surface.
 With their powerfull bite they will crush the food items leaving small particles for the smaller characins.